Michael Dugher

+Michael Vincent Dugher (pronounced DUG-ər; born 26 April 1975) is a British former politician who served as Member of Parliament (MP) for Barnsley East from 2010 to 2017.
+A member of the Labour Party, he was a special adviser to Prime Minister Gordon Brown prior to his election to Parliament.

-Early life and career
+Early and personal life

-Born and raised in Edlington, South Yorkshire, where he was educated.
-He also attended The McAuley School in Doncaster and read Politics at the University of Nottingham.
-He was national chairman of Labour Students in 1997.
+Dugher was born and raised in Edlington, South Yorkshire.
+He attended The McAuley School in Doncaster and received a Bachelor of Arts in Politics from the University of Nottingham.
+He served as national chairman of Labour Students in 1997.

+Dugher is married to Joanna, who he employed as a part-time Parliamentary office manager.

+Career

 He was the Head of Policy of the Amalgamated Engineering and Electrical Union in 2000 to 2001.

-From 2001–2002, Dugher was a special adviser to Transport Minister John Spellar at the Department of Transport, Local Government and Regional Affairs.
-After this, he worked as a special adviser to Geoff Hoon from 2002–2008.
+From 2001 to 2002, Dugher was a special adviser to Transport Minister John Spellar at the Department of Transport, Local Government and Regional Affairs.
+After this, he worked as a special adviser to Geoff Hoon from 2002 to 2008.
 Hoon was successively the Secretary of State for Defence, the Leader of the House of Commons and the Government Chief Whip.

 During 2006–2007, Dugher worked as a corporate lobbyist for American multinational Electronic Data Systems (EDS), one of the government's largest IT contractors.

-Dugher worked at 10 Downing Street from 2008–2010 as the Chief Political Spokesman for Prime Minister Gordon Brown.
+Dugher worked at 10 Downing Street from 2008 to 2010 as the Chief Political Spokesman for Prime Minister Gordon Brown.